Applications closed 27 November 2017

-The Lowitja Institute Aboriginal and Torres Strait Islander Health CRC (Lowitja Institute CRC) is seeking applications for research projects under the theme of ‘Understanding disability through the lens of Aboriginal and Torres Strait Islander people – challenges and opportunities’.
+The Lowitja Institute Aboriginal and Torres Strait Islander Health CRC (Lowitja Institute CRC) sought applications for research projects under the theme of ‘Understanding disability through the lens of Aboriginal and Torres Strait Islander people – challenges and opportunities’.

 The research questions identified for funding are part of the Institute’s Community Capability and Social Determinants of Health program, and build on its current work.
 The work includes the positive impacts of cultural determinants, gender, and relationships on the health and wellbeing of Aboriginal and Torres Strait Islander peoples (for further details see www.lowitja.org.au/research-programs).